• Skip to primary navigation

 49. Pumpkin Chia Pudding

-These are high in protein and are a great substitute for meat.
+These are high in protein and are a great meat substitute.
 They're made from select, non-GMO, whole soybeans and grown without chemical pesticides.
 Amazon Link: Soy Curls

-Here's my two recipes with soy curls. (new addition)
+Here are my two recipes with soy curls.

 Vegetable Chicken Noodle Soup with Soy Curls